 Alexa acclimatizes to your linguistic patterns so all you’ve got to do is say “Alexa” as the wake word, followed by what you want it to do and it’ll do it for you.
 Note that most of the devices with Alexa built into them have an omnidirectional microphone so no matter where you are in the room, Alexa will be able to hear your command.

-We’ll give you a detailed information on all of Alexa’s skills further down in this article or you can check out the developer say on the official Amazon Alexa site itself but first, finish the Alexa echo review you started.
+I’ll give you detailed information on all of Alexa’s skills further down in this article or you can check out the developer say on the official Amazon Alexa site itself but first, finish the Alexa echo review you started.

 What is Alexa Echo?